adtork/Jeremy-Azure-lab/Expressroute-Q-in-Q/readme.md

 # Back to back Q-in-Q
 ![alt text](https://github.com/jwrightazure/lab/blob/master/Expressroute-Q-in-Q/q-in-q-b2b.PNG)

 In the back to back example, you can see that you can have multiple S-tags (1000,2000) arrive on different logical interfaces and present the same C-tag (100).
 The 0x9100 ethertype can be ignored as this is specific to my lab.
+When a customer terminates Q-in-Q on a single physical interface (2 logical interfaces), the S-tag must be unique.
+If the customer terminates Q-in-Q on seperate physical devices, the S-tag can be the same.
+Please check your hardware/software to validate.